 - review the draft study and plan: take a look at the draft report for the Northern Lakes Floodplain Risk Management Study and Plan online in the document library on the right of this page.
 A hard copy of the report can be found at Toukley Library.

 - attend a community drop in session: Tuesday 2 March, 4-7pm, at Blue Haven Community Hall, 1 Apsley Court, Blue Haven, and Wednesday 3 March, 4-7pm, at Halekulani Community Hall, Halekulani Oval, 107 Scenic Drive, Budgewoi.
 Bookings highly recommended as numbers will be restricted in line with COVID-19 requirements.

 - register for a one-on-one online session: If you have a question and are unable to get to a community drop in, you can register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.

 - read our frequently asked questions: make sure you check out our frequently asked questions on our main floodplain management page to see if we haven't already answered your question!

-Submissions have been extended and will be accepted until 5pm on Monday 15 March 2021 by:
+Submissions were accepted until 5pm Monday 15 March 2021 by:

 - Email: firstname.lastname@example.org